amyjko/foundations-of-information/chapters/science.md

 Interested in learning more about science and data science?
 Consider these podcasts:

-* [_Florence Nightingale: Data Viz Pioneer_, 99% Invisible|https://99percentinvisible.org/episode/florence-nightingale-data-viz-pioneer/].
+* Florence Nightingale: Data Viz Pioneer, 99% Invisible|https://99percentinvisible.org/episode/florence-nightingale-data-viz-pioneer/].
 Discusses the founder of modern nursing, Florence Nightingale, who also happened to be a pioneer in data visualization of public health data.

-* [_Scientists Are Hunting For Alien Worlds Outside Our Solar System_, Are We There Yet?, NPR|https://www.wmfe.org/scientists-are-hunting-for-alien-worlds-outside-our-solar-system/177382].
+* [Scientists Are Hunting For Alien Worlds Outside Our Solar System, Are We There Yet?, NPR|https://www.wmfe.org/scientists-are-hunting-for-alien-worlds-outside-our-solar-system/177382].
 Discusses efforts to detect life in other solar systems using data.

-* [_CRISPR_, Radiolab, WYNC|https://www.wnycstudios.org/podcasts/radiolab/articles/antibodies-part-1-crispr].
+* [CRISPR, Radiolab, WYNC|https://www.wnycstudios.org/podcasts/radiolab/articles/antibodies-part-1-crispr].
 Discusses technology for editing DNA, and the many complex implications of treating DNA as data.